-You are allowed (and even encouraged) to work together on most homework assignments to solve problems but everyone must write their own solutions.
+You are allowed to work together to solve homework problems but everyone must write their own solutions.
 Here are some more explicit instructions regarding working together.
 If a few of you are sitting around discussing how to solve a problem and in the course of the conversation one of you figures out a key piece and discusses it with everyone else, and then you all go home and write up your own answers, that is fine.
 Additionally, you may discuss your written solutions with anyone you have worked with to solve a particular problem.

-However, it is not ok if one of you solves a problem on their own first, and then gives other people the key pieces of the proof.
-Giving good hints is sometimes very tough.
-If you already have a proof and someone asks you how to solve the problem, you should tell them you already figured it out.
-Conversely, if you know your colleagues have figured out a proof, you should not ask them for help but instead should talk to me or the mentor.
+However, it is not ok if one of you solves a problem on your own first, and then gives other people the key pieces of the proof.
+Giving good hints is generally very tough.
+If you already have a proof and someone asks you how to solve the problem, you should tell them you already figured it out and they should talk to me.
+Conversely, if you know your colleagues have figured out a proof, you should not ask them for help but instead should talk to me.

 Consulting any completed solutions is academically dishonest.
 Never search the internet for a solution to a problem.
 Reading a math solution is much easier than figuring it out yourself.
 It only hurts your learning to find solutions online or in other books.
-I intentionally write some difficult problems and do not assume students will ace the homeworks.
-Talk to me or the mentor or other students who have not yet solved the problem if you are stuck.
+I intentionally write some difficult problems and do not assume most students will ace the homeworks.
+Talk to me or other students who have not yet solved the problem if you are stuck.

 As is mentioned above, giving a hint that helps but doesn't give away too much information is very hard.
-As such, you are not to consult other students who have formerly taken the class (except the mentor!) or are currently in other sections of MAT-218.
+As such, you should not consult other students who have formerly taken the class.